 Before we moved into out new house I tore out all the carpeting in the main living areas of the house to install laminate flooring.
 The miter saw was a valuable tool for the job.
 I use it often to break dowl long boards for projects.

 NOTE: At the present time my workshop/garage is being totally cleaned and reorganized.
 This is a long overdue project that I've decided to get done as soon as possible.
-At this point I'm planning to be back up and running by the spring of 2018.
+At this point I'm planning to be back up and running by late spring of 2018.
 Until then most, if not all, my furniture and other fine woodworking projects are on hold.

 I attached steel extensions to the Rockler base.
 On top of that I placed two 2x6 boards and scraps of laminate flooring which made the extension exactly the same height as the table top.
 To attach the fence I used a scrap of mahogany that I’ve had for over 50 years.
 It was a shelf on the headboard of my bed when I was in high school.
 Part of my shop reorganization plans include dust collection underneeth the routher and making a set of drawers for bits and equipment in the Rockler stand.

 Back when I bought my SawStop the fence was optional.
 Because I'd had such an issue with the fence in my Craftsman table saw I decided to get the best fence available at the time.
 After extensive research I chose to but an Incra fence but the fence section wasn't long enough for the large SawStop table.
 I contacted Incra and they made a special, longer, fence just for me.
 Their customer service is excellent.